andrewboring/andrewboring.github.io/src/content/new-site.md

 - Static content can be more secure.
 Fewer attack vectors for a bad actor to upload malicious content for distribution.
 - Static content can be served faster than database-driven, dynamic content.
 There is no need for web-applications to drive stateless content.
-- I can focus on my career
+- I can focus on NOT having to wrangle Wordpress into doing crap it was never designed to do.